toweringcloud/toweringcloud/README.md

 ## Hi there 👋

 - 🔭 I’m currently working as a **Senior Software Engineer**.
-- 🌱 I’m diving deep into **AI service integration with Langchain**.
+- 🌱 I’m diving deep into **Legacy and AI service integrations**.
-- 👯 I’m looking to collaborate on **3D web tech based platform business**.
+- 👯 I’m looking to collaborate on **3D web based platform business**.